 Dam Square is a large open area just 3 minutes from Central station that holds the Royal Palace, the National Monument, and the Nieuwe Kerk.
-This open spacious is always full of people checking out the surrounding buildings, watching street performers or shopping.
+This open space is always full of people checking out the surrounding buildings, watching street performers, or shopping.
 Take some time to explore the square and all its offerings.

 Find the Begijnhof